 Marco Cerezo – General Director, FUNDAECO

-In 2018, Rare began partnering with local governments, fisher associations, fisher groups and other local organizations in Honduras, Belize, Guatemala, and Mexico to catalyze and connect grassroots initiatives that can protect the reef system and improve livelihoods for fishers and their communities—leveraging this momentum into a movement for national and regional adoption of local, community-based coastal fisheries management.
+In 2018, Rare began partnering with local governments, fisher associations, fisher groups and other local organizations in Honduras and Guatemala to catalyze and connect grassroots initiatives that can protect the reef system and improve livelihoods for fishers and their communities—leveraging this momentum into a movement for national and regional adoption of local, community-based coastal fisheries management.
+Rare has also previously worked in Belize and Mexico.

 In a new film series, “Bright Spots,” produced in partnership with The Summit Foundation, we’re sharing the inspiring stories behind national and regional adoption of community-led conservation measures to protect the MAR’s coastal communities.

 Fish Forever has developed an extensive global partnership network of over 100 organizations and institutions to make change happen.
 Rare focuses on building the capacities of our implementing partners to sustain this change long after Rare’s involvement ends.
-Rare partners in the MAR include national government ministries (Ministry of Agriculture and Livestock, Fishing Directorate, port authority, and navy); municipal governments; fishers and fisher associations (Puerto Cortes, Utila, Guanaja, APROCUS Fisherman association in Honduras, Fisherman network in Guatemala); universities (Universidad Nacional Autonoma de Honduras); and civil society organizations (the Honduran Centre for Marine Studies, Smithsonian Institution, Comunidad y Biodiversidad in Mexico, Fundaeco in Guatemala, the Toledo Institute for Development and the Environment in Belize , Sarteneja Alliance for Conservation and Development in Belize, Wildlife Conservation Society).
+Rare partners in the MAR include national government ministries (Ministry of Agriculture and Livestock, Fishing Directorate, port authority, and navy); municipal governments; fishers and fisher associations (Puerto Cortes, Utila, Guanaja, APROCUS Fisherman association in Honduras, Fisherman network in Guatemala); universities (Universidad Nacional Autonoma de Honduras); and civil society organizations (the Honduran Centre for Marine Studies, Smithsonian Institution, and Fundaeco in Guatemala).